-With the Add button select the item you want to create: epic, feature, user story or quality story.
+Click the Add button and select the item that you want to create: epic, feature, user story or quality story.

-Stories and features that you do not associate with a feature or epic are children of the root Backlog node.
-To view these in the grid, select the root Backlog node, and open the User Stories or Features grid.
+Stories and features that are not associated with a feature or epic are children of the root Backlog node.
+To view these items in the grid, select the root Backlog node, and open the User Stories or Features grid.

 Enterprise Edition: Optional.
 Associate the item with a program.

 While filling in the fields, add the Program field to the form and select the program.
 For details on programs and how to create them, see About workspaces.

 Optional.
 Use the Autofill feature to populate new backlog items with sets of predefined values.
 For details, see Build the product backlog.

 Optional.
 Create tasks for a user story in the Tasks to generate field.

 You can change a backlog item's parent by: